 Once you have figured out where the biggest impact for your mapping efforts is, it's time to take a look at the Gemba.
 The gemba walk should be performed from a customer’s perspective, meaning you will observe the value stream from the customer and work your way upstream.
 It's important that you view the value stream with the following considerations:

-In our next post on Listen to the Gemba we will look into some more important details that will help us to map the appropriate value stream and set our mapping efforts up to create an environment where products flow evenly down the stream.
+In later posts on Listen to the Gemba we will look into some more important details that will help you to map the appropriate value stream and set our mapping efforts up to create an environment where products flow evenly down the stream.